 Structural properties of business processes have been investigated in the context of Petri nets.
-Based on structural soundness, investigated in Section 6.3, the original soundness criterion introduced in the context of workflow nets is discussed in Section 6.4.
+Based on structural soundness, investigated in Section 7.3, the original soundness criterion introduced in the context of workflow nets is discussed in Section 7.4.

 While soundness is an important criterion, it appears to be too strong for particular settings.
-Consequently, relaxed soundness and weak soundness have been introduced as less rigid properties that are still helpful in analyzing business process models.
-Section 6.5 looks at relaxed soundness while Section 6.6 introduces weak soundness.
+Consequently, relaxed soundness has been introduced as a less rigid property that is still helpful in analyzing business process models.
+Section 7.5 looks at relaxed soundness.
+Further soundness criteria and an overview of soundness criteria are discussed in Section 7.6.